-Commodities have proved to be one of the best assets used as a hedge against inflation.
-One study by Vanguard, for example, showed that for each 1% increase in inflation, commodities’ value increased between 7% and 9%.
+Commodities have proven themselves to be one of the best assets for hedging against inflation.
+A study by Vanguard, for example, showed that for each 1% increase in inflation, commodities’ value increased between 6% and 9%.

-Commodities perform well in specific situations but most of the time they are outperformed by other assets like stocks.
+Commodities perform well in specific situations but, most of the time, other assets like stocks outperform them.

 In the past, the value of stocks outpaced inflation by around 7% on a yearly basis.
-This is one of the reasons why equities are usually one of the assets that investors give themselves the highest exposure to.
+This is why many investors feature stocks so prominently in their portfolios.

-Investing in a single stock can be a risky investment strategy, so it’s best to thoroughly consider the short, medium and long-term gain before committing to this investment type.
+Investing in a single stock can be a risky investment strategy.
+To protect yourself, consider your short, medium, and long-term risk appetite.